wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 where seccheck-fast-mwext takes only about half a minute.

-Additionally, if you want to do a really quick check, you can run the seccheck-generic script from a mediawiki extension which will ignore all MediaWiki stuff, making the check much faster (but misses many issues).
+Additionally, if you want to do a really quick check, you can run the seccheck-generic script from a mediawiki extension/skin which will ignore all MediaWiki stuff, making the check much faster (but misses many issues).

 If you want to do custom configuration (to say exclude some directories), follow the instructions below unser Manually.